stephenredfield/InstructorResources/PiazzaSetup.md

 To add a Piazza link to the course Nav bar…

-1. From your course Nav bar, click "Settings
+1. From your course Nav bar, click "Settings"
 2. In the "Apps" tab, search "Piazza"
 3. Click it and "+Add App"
 Name: Piazza